TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Introduction/Index.rst

 Aim
 ^^^

-In this tutorial you will learn how to build up a web-site with TYPO3.
+In this tutorial you will learn how to build up a web-site with TYPO3 CMS.

 This tutorial explains how to:

-- use an HTML document as a template for a TYPO3 website.
+- use an HTML document as a template for a TYPO3 CMS website.

-- integrate the HTML document into the TYPO3 system as a basis for all pages
+- integrate the HTML document into the TYPO3 CMS system as a basis for all pages

-- set up TYPO3 to insert the content of each page into the HTML template
+- set up TYPO3 CMS to insert the content of each page into the HTML template

 - create text-based dynamic navigations (the menus on each page).